 Gmail Go App is available for every Android phone

 According to a recent 9to5google report, Google is showing a ‘similar app available’ prompt beside the standard Gmail app in Play Store.
-This is Google’s way to let the users realize that you can now download Gmail Go light version for your device.
+This is Google’s way of letting users realize that they can now download the Gmail Go light version for their devices.

 With the new app, the global tech giant continues to add an app to the Go lineup.
 Besides, the company claims that the Gmail Go application is a lite version of the original Gmail app.
 Moreover, it highlights only the basic features.